madtheorist/leetcode/README.md

 # Leetcode

-A repository for my attempts at Leetcode problems.
+A repository for my bumbling attempts at Leetcode problems.

 Setup on a mac: